DHTMLX/gantt-docs/data/api/gantt_scale_cell_class_template.md

 - text		string		css class for item in question
 @descr:

-Note, that if you use [work time calculations](desktop/working_time.md) you can use api/gantt_isworktime.md instead of hardcoded values:
+Note that while using [work time calculations](desktop/working_time.md), you can use api/gantt_isworktime.md instead of hardcoded values:

 ~~~js
 gantt.config.work_time = true;